Current Research

 Microsoft

-Designed and implemented services at scale to host Dynamics 365 apps in Docker containers on Service Fabric clusters; Lead the design and implementation of my team's work on Project Uno (the seamless integration of CDS and Dynamics 365 infrastructure systems)
+Designed and implemented services at scale to host Dynamics 365 apps in Docker containers on Service Fabric clusters; led the design and implementation of my team's work on Project Uno (the seamless integration of CDS and Dynamics 365 infrastructure systems)

 Co-Founder/Partner